-Under the Directors Compensation Plan taking effect for all periods on and after April 1, 2017: (i) each Independent Director and Non-Employee Director is entitled to receive director's fees of \$55,000 per annum; (ii) each applicable Independent Director is entitled to receive for chairing the applicable committee an additional \$10,000 per annum fee in the case of the Audit Committee Chairman; and (iii) an additional \$7,500 per annum fee in the case of the Chairman of each of the Governance, Compensation, Strategic and Technology Committees in each case payable quarterly in cash.
+Under the Directors Compensation Plan taking effect for all periods on and after April 1, 2017: (i) each Independent Director and Non-Employee Director is entitled to receive director's fees of \$55,000 per annum and a one-time cash fee of \$75,000 for 2022; (ii) each applicable Independent Director is entitled to receive for chairing the applicable committee an additional \$10,000 per annum fee in the case of the Audit Committee Chairman; and (iii) an additional \$7,500 per annum fee in the case of the Chairman of each of the Governance or Compensation Committees in each case payable quarterly in cash.
 The Compensation Committee in May 2018 approved total compensation of \$90,000 per year for the Corporation's Chairman.